-To help you understand this condition, which is formally known as hemineglect, you’re about to learn the causes, symptoms, and treatment for left neglect after stroke.
-At the end, you’ll find some exercises to help boost awareness on the left side.
+To help you understand this condition, which is formally known as hemineglect, you’re about to learn what causes it and how it is treated.
+At the end, you’ll find some exercises to help boost awareness on the survivor’s affected side.

 Causes of Left Neglect After Stroke